YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-If the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), the return code is INVSTRLEN.
+If the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), the error return is INVSTRLEN.

 Go BufferT GetValBAry()
 -----------------------